 All classes are held at the Wellness & Training Center in room 225.

 Our community relies on us to be well trained and ready whenever they need us.
-Our patients lives are in our hands every day.
-We must do everything we can, to insure those lives are in the safest, most well-trained hands that we have the ability to provide.
+Our patients’ lives are in our hands every day.
+We must do everything we can, to ensure those lives are in the safest, most well-trained hands that we have the ability to provide.
 Never stop learning, enroll in a class today.
 Anyone can save a life, why not you?

 Basic Life Support (BLS- CPR)

-This American Heart Association class is the basic CPR class that is recommended for everyone, but required for employees that have direct patient care.
-It is a 4 hour class and a 2 year certification so it needs to be repeated every 2 years.
+This American Heart Association class is the basic CPR class that is recommended for everyone but is required for employees that have direct patient care.
+It is a 4-hour class and a 2-year certification, so it needs to be repeated every 2 years.
 This class teaches the basics of resuscitation for Adults, Children and Infants and teaches the use of the AED and what to do when someone is choking.
 Anyone can take this as it is valuable life skills.
 Classes are limited to 6 students.
 The initial class is 4 hours and must be taken by anyone that is expired, have never taken it before, or just wants some extra practice time because they don’t use those skills often.
 The Refresher classes are 2.5 hours and can be taken by anyone that feels confident in BLS and still has a current BLS card.
 This class is more fast paced and meant for experienced providers.
 If a student fails the refresher class they will be asked to enroll in an initial class at a later date.

 Advanced Cardiac Life Support (ACLS)